ferreteleco/cookie-templates/README.md

 $ cookiecutter https://github.com/ferreteleco/cookie-templates.git --directory="<dir-name>"
 ```

-Where <dir-name> is one of the sub-folders of this repository (each one will hold a different
+Where \<dir-name\> is one of the sub-folders of this repository (each one will hold a template for a
-configuration for remote development in Docker containers).
+different kind of project).
+Each available template can be seen in sub-sections below.

 **IMPORTANT!** This will create the full structure for the project (including top level directory),
 so it is recommended that the project generation be invoked from outside vscode.
 The remote